Silver Safe and Secure

 Romance Scams

-Scammers pretend to want a friendship or relationship with you and after gaining your trust, they will ask for money because of an urgent problem.
-It will start with small sums and gradually increase.
+Scammers pretend to want a friendship or relationship with you and, after gaining your trust, they will ask for money because of an urgent problem.
+It will start with small amounts or favors, and gradually increase.

 Quick Tips